-The Module supports two distinct operator roles, User and Cryptographic Officer (CO).
-The cryptographic module enforces the separation of roles using one authentication is allowed per module reset.
+The module supports two distinct operator roles, User and Cryptographic Officer (CO).
+The cryptographic module enforces the separation of roles, since concurrent operators are not supported.
 Re-authentication is enforced when changing roles.
 Each operator must be assigned to a single role.
 Concurrent operators are NOT supported.
 An operator must log out before another operator can log in.

-Table 6 lists all operator roles supported by the Module.
-The Module does not support a maintenance role and bypass capability.
-The Module does not support concurrent operators.
-After the Module powers off or chip reset, all the data stored in internal memory (RAM), including previously authenticated operators, are cleared.
+Table 6 lists all operator roles supported by the module.
+The module does not support a maintenance role and bypass capability.
+The module does not support concurrent operators.
+After the module powers off or chip reset, all the data stored in internal memory (RAM), including previously authenticated operators, are cleared.
 All CSPs are protected through APIs and logic developed for the sole purpose of integration into specific Hitachi host platforms.
 Only Hitachi-authored drivers can access cryptographic APIs.
-Further, the Module functionally does not allow keys to be disclosed, modified, or substituted in FIPS mode of operation.
+Further, the module functionally does not allow keys to be disclosed, modified, or substituted in FIPS mode of operation.